Comparison of Star Trek and Star Wars: Estimated financial comparisons

-Despite the similar number of films, the profit made by the Star Wars film series exceed the profit of the Star Trek film series by six times, while the entire franchise outgrosses the other by four times.
-It is difficult to accurately judge the total worth of each franchise as television series, novels, memorabilia, video games and other factors must be taken into account, while they both have made many respective TV shows.
+As of 2024, there are more Star Wars fans than Trekkies, according to Akiva Goldsman, with the Marvel Cinematic Universe having more fans than either.
+Despite the similar number of films, the profit made by the Star Wars film series exceeds the profit of the Star Trek film series by six times, while the entire Star Wars franchise surpasses Star Trek by four times.
+It is difficult to accurately judge the total worth of each franchise as the many television series, novels, memorabilia, video games, and other factors must be taken into account.